 - Children should be instructed to never climb into, stand inside or hang on drawers, doors or shelves.

 - When buying furniture look for cabinets or chests that are well made.
 Drawers should open and close smoothly without sticking.
 Yanking on a stuck drawer can also cause chests, dressers or cabinets to topple over.

 - Do not defeat or remove the drawer interlock system.

 - Always supervise young children in a room where these safety tips have not been followed.
-This can be often be the case when they are visiting a friend's or relative's home.
+This can often be when they are visiting a friend's or relative's home.